-Upon delivery of the Bonds and the Notes, the Underwriter will be furnished with the following documents:
+Upon delivery of the Bonds, the Underwriter will be furnished with the following documents:

-- 1. A Signature and No Litigation Certificate stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Bonds or the Notes or the levy or collection of taxes to pay them. - 2.
-A certificate on behalf of the City, signed by the Mayor, the City Treasurer and the Director of Finance, which will be dated the date of delivery, and attached to a signed copy (or a copy with conformed signatures) of the Official Statement, and which will certify to the best of said officials' knowledge and belief, that as of the date of the execution of the Purchase Contract and the date of the issuance of the Bonds and the Notes, the descriptions and statements in the Official Statement relating to the City and its finances were true and correct in all material respects and did not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements therein, in light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the City from that set forth in or contemplated by the Official Statement.
+- 1. A Signature and No Litigation Certificate stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Bonds or the levy or collection of taxes to pay them. - 2.
+A certificate on behalf of the City, signed by the Mayor, the City Treasurer and the Director of Finance, which will be dated the date of delivery, and attached to a signed copy (or a copy with conformed signatures) of the Official Statement, and which will certify to the best of said officials' knowledge and belief, that as of the date of the execution of the Contract of Purchase and the date of the issuance of the Bonds, the descriptions and statements in the Official Statement relating to the City and its finances were true and correct in all material respects and did not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements therein, in light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the City from that set forth in or contemplated by the Official Statement.

-- 3. Receipts for the purchase price of the Bonds and the Notes. - 4.
-The approving opinions of Robinson & Cole LLP, Bond Counsel, substantially in the forms attached as Appendix B to this Official Statement. - 5.
-Executed disclosure dissemination agent agreements for the Bonds and the Notes in substantially in the form attached as Appendix C to this Official Statement. - 6.
-Any other documents or certifications required by the Purchase Contract.
+- 3. A receipt for the purchase price of the Bonds. - 4.
+The approving opinion of Robinson & Cole LLP, Bond Counsel, substantially in the form attached as Appendix B to this Official Statement. - 5.
+Executed disclosure dissemination agent agreement for the Bonds in substantially in the form attached as Appendix C to this Official Statement. - 6.
+Any other documents or certifications required by the Contract of Purchase.

-The City has prepared this Official Statement for the Bonds and the Notes.
+The City has prepared this Official Statement for the Bonds.
 The City deems this Official Statement final as of its date for purposes of SEC Rule 15c-12(b)(1), but it is subject to revision or amendment.
-The City will make available to the Underwriter a reasonable number of copies of the Official Statement within seven business days of the execution of the Purchase Contract.
+The City will make available to the Underwriter a reasonable number of copies of the Official Statement within seven business days of the execution of the Contract of Purchase.